francohaute/codenotes/moc/go.md

 - The main package is intend to make executables.
 - The identifiers inside a package are available to another package (exported) only if the first letter is capitalized.
 The opposite case is unexported.
+- The name of the package is determined by its clause and not by it's directory.
+  But it is recommended to not use a name for the package different from the dir.
+- Alternate names. "." and hyphen.
+- GO DOC:
+    - Always put the identifier first.
+    - Use pkgsite to preview how the documentations would look.
+    - Use brackets to link to an identifier or to add text to an URL.
+- Internal:
+    - Share identifiers to the direct parent and direct sibling packages without exposing it to another module.
+Any other package that tries to access it will give a compilation error.
+    - The package name must be internal.

 ### Modules